KailasMahavarkar/rustbox/tests/README.md

-# Mini-Isolate Test Suite
+# rustbox Test Suite

-This directory contains comprehensive tests for the Mini-Isolate sandboxing system, organized into logical categories for easy maintenance and execution.
+This directory contains comprehensive tests for the rustbox sandboxing system, organized into logical categories for easy maintenance and execution.

 ## Test Organization

 **Note**: Legacy Rust test directories have been removed as they referenced non-existent functions and were not functional.
-The current structure focuses on working shell-based tests that actually test the compiled mini-isolate binary.
+The current structure focuses on working shell-based tests that actually test the compiled rustbox binary.

 ### 📁 Core Tests (`tests/core/`)
 Basic functionality and essential features